androidexplained/sliide_task/README.md

 * UI tests going through each feature
 * polish the UI because it's kind of rough

-After all I think I enjoyed working on the test, thanks guys!
+After all that I think I still enjoyed working on the test, thanks guys!